Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Swap axiom tile effects to go out and do it all at once at the end
 * Review the tiles display, it is making it impossible to play knockback animations on far knockback effects

+* What if: turn infinite loops in souls (2x2 axioms) into the harmony mechanic

 **Save and Load**

 Save the world gen seed.